luxonis/depthai-hardware/docs/source/pages/operative_temperature_range.rst

 Command used for testing
 ************************

-We used the following command when thermal testing our devices:
-:code:`python3 test.py -nce 2 -sh 10 -cmx 10 -rgbf 30 -rgbr 2160 -s metaout previewout meta_d2h -v /dev/null`

-Since this is Gen1 software, the equivalent Gen2 command should be:
+We have tested thermals of our devices with max load, and you can achieve that by using the depthai_demo:
-:code:`python3 depthai_demo.py -sub -lrc -hq -rgbr 2160 -v /dev/null --report cpu`
+:code:`python3 depthai_demo.py -sub -lrc -hq -rgbr 2160 --report cpu -enc left right color -encout /dev/null`

 This command has the maximum power consumption, therefore the devices have the highest heat output.